 If your child is in crisis after hours, on the weekend or during a holiday, please go to your nearest emergency room, call 911 (ask for Psychiatric Emergency Response Team) or contact the Access and Crisis Line at 888-724-7240.

-The Behavioral Health Urgent Care serves children, teens and their families struggling with urgent emotional and/or behavioral concerns that pose a risk to their safety, or the safety of others, or significantly impair their daily lives.
+The Behavioral Health Urgent Care serves children, teens and their families struggling with concerns that pose an imminent risk to their safety, the safety of others, or significantly impair their daily lives.

 We see youth experiencing the following concerns:

 - Physical aggression or risk of harm to others